14 Fabulous Road Trips from Melbourne

 Distance from Melbourne – 60 km

-A wonderful road trip and getaway from Melbourne is visiting the Macedon Ranges – only about an hour away but in a different world entirely.
-The Macedon Ranges are a collection of higher-elevation rocky mountains and forests, giving way to a cooler climate and a getaway surrounded by nature.
+The Macedon Ranges are a collection of high-elevation rocky mountains and forests, giving way to a cooler climate.
+This is a getaway surrounded by nature.

 Spend your mornings hiking through forests and up to beautiful vistas such as Mount Macedon itself, Camel’s Hump, or the famous ancient volcano, Hanging Rock, which is known for the story of the mysterious disappearance of schoolgirls in the early 1900s and documented in the film ‘Picnic at Hanging Rock.’
-Macedon Regional Parks is a true highlight, with many walking trails and even a waterfall in the Tony Clarke Recreation Reserve.

-Stay in Macedon itself or the nearby town of Woodend, which is equipped with more cafes and pubs and a golf course too.
 For a true getaway, stay at the Macedon Ranges Hotel and Spa for a stylish retreat with treatments available, before returning to the city for the best Melbourne brunches.

 Contributed by Kimmie from Adventures and Sunsets